detailyang/cas-server/README.md

 Contributing
 ------------

-To contribute to Cas, clone this repo locally and commit your code on a separate branch.
+To contribute to CAS, clone this repo locally and commit your code on a separate branch.

 License